IRS Licensed Enrolled Agents

 What are Tax Resolution Services?

-If you're feeling overwhelmed with tax debt, unsure about the amount owed, or anxious about dealing with the IRS, these services give you a clear process and an experienced team to help you with resolving past tax debt issues.
+If you're feeling overwhelmed with tax debt, unsure about the amount owed, or anxious about dealing with the IRS, these services give you a straightforward process and an experienced team to help you with resolving past tax debt issues.

 How Mraz Tax Solutions helps with your Past Due Taxes and Unfiled Returns